 Another option is the BRIA Urdaneta Pangasinan, an eight (8) hectare project, located in Urdaneta City at Barangay Tulong.
 Affordable, high-quality, and beautiful homes are what BRIA Homes is known for, but to provide a holistic and pleasant atmosphere for residents and future homebuyers is what it aims for as well.
 BRIA Urdaneta Pangasinan’s features includes covered basketball court, playground, and parks that can actually be your additional options during free time if opting not to engage too much in big adventures that require extra effort and time.
 For security and safety, the community has a perimeter fence and a guarded entrance and exit ways.

-It is safe to say that living in Pangasinan especially near the Hundred Islands is both practical and comforting.
+It is safe to say that living in Pangasinan especially near fun tourists location like the Hundred Islands is both practical and comforting.
 Practical by reason of living in a province is absolutely cheaper.
-And comforting in a way that whenever you want to refresh from everything, beaches and parks are mostly just within walking distance.
+And comforting in a way that whenever you want to refresh from everything, sea, beaches and parks are mostly just within walking distance.
 Finding comfort in nature is not hard and choosing a home to live in can make a lifestyle even better.
 A community that is peaceful is one thing to make sure of- it brings a big factor to your mood and state of mind when starting and ending your day at home.